-This bearing is worth 5 points, if within plus or minus 2 degrees of accurate bearing.
+This azimuth is worth 5 points, if within plus or minus 2 degrees of accurate azimuth.

-7. Contestants will correct the bearing for declination.
+7. Contestants will correct the azimuth for declination.
 To train for this part of the contest, contestants should study the official training reference material on the Invitational's web site.
 The web address for this part of the contest event is: